ronniebm/script_configurators/README.md

 #### FILE:  "a_config.sh"
 ---------------------------------
-This script let you install:
+This script will let you install:

      1. Betty "C" code style validator.
      2. Zsh (Oh my Zsh shell).